tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 }
 ```

-Refering back to the [top level block diagram](#initial-model-block-diagram), the loss layer feeds back loss information for back propogation.
-In this implementation each dense layer uses this information in it's calculations to adjust weights and biases.
+Referring back to the [top level block diagram](#initial-model-block-diagram), the loss layer feeds back loss information for back propogation.
+In this implementation each dense layer uses this information in its calculations to adjust weights and biases.

 With that in mind let's, enter the debug console at time 0 using the following SST command line option:
 `--interactive-start=0`